 Since the US ranks the highest on the list of countries with the highest number of dogs, you can also find many festivals that celebrate them.
 Woofstock is America’s way of saying, “Yes, we love our dogs!”

 Taking its inspiration from the Woodstock Music Festival, Woofstock is a two-day long dog-friendly family fair held at the beaches of Toronto in Canada and California.
 Countless people gather with their beloved pets to enjoy various activities and performances meant for dogs’ entertainment.
-The festival consists of dog shows and contests, food trucks, fun games, and fairs with all kinds of dog toys, treats, and accessories.
+The festival consists of dog shows and contests, food trucks, fun games, and fairs with all kinds of dog clothes, dog leashes, dog collar and other accessories.

 Did you know that dogs were considered the messengers of Yama, the God of Death in Hindu mythology?
 The festival of Kukur Tihar is celebrated in honor of Yama’s messengers in Nepal.

 It is celebrated with much vigor throughout the country, where people bathe dogs, decorate them with tilak, drape garlands around their necks, and worship them.
 The dogs are then offered all of their favorite delicacies such as milk, meat, eggs, dog food, and dog treats.

 Kukur Tihar occurs on the second day of the five-day long Tihar or Yamapanchak festival, which follows conventions similar to Diwali, but with significant differences.
 In India, the dog festival is celebrated in Sikkim, Darjeeling, and some areas of West Bengal.

 The St. Francis of Assisi Day is celebrated on October 4th every year throughout Spain, the US, and Canada, to honor the remarkable life and deeds of St. Francis, who was designated the patron saint of Italy but was more popularly known as the patron saint of animals.
 Francis believed in showing his devotion to God through his love for animals.